build-it-test-it/Backdoor-Executor/MIGRATION_GUIDE.md

 3. Scroll down to the "Artifacts" section
 4. Download the "ios-app-build" artifact which contains the IPA file

+## Build Process Details

+### Makefile Targets

+The `Makefile.ios` includes several useful targets:

+- `clean`: Removes build artifacts
+- `setup`: Sets up environment variables
+- `build-simulator`: Builds the app for iOS simulator
+- `create-simulator-ipa`: Creates an IPA from the simulator build
+- `build-ipa`: Main target that builds the IPA file
+- `info`: Shows build information

+### Build Script

+The `scripts/build_ipa.sh` script:

+1. Builds the app for iOS simulator
+2. Creates a proper IPA file structure with Payload directory
+3. Adds required metadata
+4. Packages everything into an IPA file
+5. Verifies the build

+### GitHub Actions Workflow

+The workflow:

+1. Sets up the macOS build environment
+2. Tries building with the Makefile
+3. Falls back to the build script if needed
+4. Verifies the IPA file structure
+5. Uploads the build as a GitHub Actions artifact

 ## Troubleshooting

 ### Build Failures

 If the build fails:
 - Check the GitHub Actions logs for specific error messages
+- Try building locally using the Makefile or script
 - Verify that your Xcode project builds locally without issues
 - Ensure all dependencies are correctly specified